-The Advisor and its Affiliates have previously PRIOR OFFERING SUMMARY: sponsored eleven publicly offered real estate limited partnerships on an unspecified property or "blind pool" basis (the "Prior Wells Public Programs").
+The Advisor and its Affiliates have previously sponsored eleven publicly offered real estate limited partnerships on an unspecified property or "blind pool" basis (the "Prior Wells Public Programs").
 The total amount of funds raised from the approximately 24,000 investors in the Prior Wells Public Programs as of August 31, 1997 was approximately \$257,000,000, and the amount of such funds invested in properties as of August 31, 1997, was approximately \$200,000,000.
-Certain of the Prior Wells Public Programs have experienced fluctuating financial performance in recent years.
+Distributions to investors in certain real estate investment programs previously sponsored by the Advisor have fluctuated with real estate business cycles and other external market conditions, as well as varying occupancy levels, amounts of capital improvements and other necessary expenses for each property owned by such other programs.
 The "Prior Performance Summary" section of this Prospectus contains a discussion of the Prior Wells Public Programs.
-Certain statistical data relating to the Prior Wells Public Programs are contained in the Prior Performance Tables included
+Certain statistical data relating to the Prior Wells Public Programs are contained in the Prior Performance Tables included as Exhibit A to this Prospectus.

-COMPENSATION TO ADVISOR AND OTHER AFFILIATES: The Advisor and other Affiliates will receive compensation and fees for services relating to this Offering and in connection with the investment and management of the Company's assets, which are not the result of arm's-length negotiations and will be paid regardless of the quality of the property acquired or the services provided to the Company.
+COMPENSATION TO ADVISOR AND OTHER AFFILIATES:

+The Advisor and other Affiliates will receive compensation and fees for services relating to this Offering and in connection with the investment and management of the Company's assets, which are not the result of arm's-length negotiations and will be paid regardless of the quality of the property acquired or the services provided to the Company.
 The most significant items of compensation are:

-Offering Stage: Selling Commissions of 7% (\$10,500,000 at the Maximum Offering) payable to the Dealer Manager, and one Soliciting Dealer Warrant for every 40 Shares sold, issuable to the Dealer Manager, all or a part of which may be reallowed to unaffiliated participating broker-dealers a marketing support and due diligence reimbursement fee (the "Diligence Fee") of 2.5% (\$3,750,000 at the Maximum Offering) and up to 3% (\$4,500,000 at the Maximum Offering) of Gross Offering Proceeds as a reimbursement of costs and expenses of organizing the Company, including legal, accounting, printing, marketing and other offering expenses (the "Organization and Offering Expense Fee"), a majority of which will be paid to third parties unaffiliated with the Advisor.
+Offering Stage: Selling Commissions of 7% (\$10,500,000 at the Maximum Offering and \$87,500 at the Minimum Offering) payable to the Dealer Manager; one Soliciting Dealer Warrant for every 25 Shares

+Manager, all or a part of which may be reallowed to unaffiliated participating broker-dealers; a Marketing and Due Diligence Fee for marketing support and due diligence reimbursements of up to 2.5%, comprised of .5% for due diligence reimbursements and 2% for marketing support (\$3,750,000 at the Maximum Offering and \$31,250 at the Minimum Offering); and up to 3% (\$4,500,000 at the Maximum Offering and \$37,500 at the Minimum Offering) of Gross Offering Proceeds as a reimbursement of costs and expenses of organizing the Company, including legal, accounting, printing, marketing and other offering expenses (the "Organization and Offering Expense Fee"), a majority of which will be paid to third parties unaffiliated with the Advisor.

-Acquisition Stage: A fee of up to 3% (\$4,500,000) of Gross Offering Proceeds in connection with the selection, valuation and acquisition of properties (subject to certain overall limitations) (the "Acquisition and Advisory Fees"), which is payable regardless of the quality of the properties acquired by the Company; and reimbursement of costs and expenses for the acquisition of properties.
+Acquisition Stage: A fee of up to 3% (\$4,500,000) of Gross Offering Proceeds in connection with the selection, valuation and acquisition of properties (subject to certain overall limitations) (the "Acquisition and Advisory Fees"), which is payable to the Advisor (an Affiliate of the Company) regardless of the quality of the properties acquired by the Company; and reimbursement of costs and expenses for the acquisition of properties.